 STATEMENT OF HON.
-ROBERT MOORE, TRIBAL COUNCILMAN, ROSEBUD SIOUX TRIBE as well.
+ROBERT MOORE, TRIBAL COUNCILMAN, ROSEBUD SIOUX TRIBE

+Mr. MOORE.
+Thank you very much, Mr. Chairman.
+I appreciate the opportunity to be here today.
+Senator Tester, good to see you as well.
 To all the Committee, we extend our appreciation for being here to represent the Rosebud Sioux Tribe as a representative not only from our own tribal nation, but of the Great Plains tribes as well, which you know so well, Senator Dorgan.
 We want to thank you for all your continued work.